Queen Esther--- the heroine of all heroines

 Traditions vary though, depending upon where in the Jewish world you are.

 But you've got to see this video first before we go on any further.
 It's the actual grave of Esther and Mordechai in Iran that is located in the northwestern city of Hamadan, which is about 335 kilometers west of the capital, Tehran.
-And with students in Iran threatening to destroy their grave in 2020, it makes it all the more important to watch this video.

 In case you ever go to Iran, here is the TripAdvisor review of the grave.